vinh-vu65/august-practical/part-2/thought-process.md

 PORT=1234; docker run -d -p $PORT:$PORT -e HTTP_PORT=$PORT <container_name>
 ```
 > We should see "Hello World!" when we navigate to localhost:1234 on our browser

+## Requirement 3: Default index page displays phpinfo

+1. Update `index.php` to display `phpinfo()`

+Changes should be visible when re-building and re-running the container.